ChatBCI/ChatBCI-Assist-ExpLogs/readme.md

 ## 🎥 System Demonstration

-A real-time demonstration of the **ChatBCI-Assist Semantic-LLM speller** can be viewed here:
+A real-time demonstration of the **ChatBCI-Assist (Semantic-LLM)** can be viewed here:
 👉 **[Watch the Demo Video](https://chatbci.github.io/ChatBCI-Assist-ExpLogs/)**
 (The video plays directly in the browser via GitHub Pages.)

-These logs represent real-time **in-vivo closed-loop BCI spelling behaviors**, including character/word selections, suggestions, and sentence evolution.

 ---

 # 📁 Folder Structure
+These logs represent real-time **in-vivo closed-loop BCI spelling behaviors**, including character/word selections, suggestions, and sentence evolution.

 ```
 ChatBCI-Experiment-Logs/